 Create a Quick Link for Your Custom Skill

-You can generate an Alexa Quick Link to take your customers to your custom skill on their Alexa device.
+You can generate Quick Links for Alexa to take your customers to your custom skill on their Alexa device.
 Quick links are standard URLs.
 You can provide them to your customers via your website, mobile app, social media, or email.

 - Instantly launch your skill on their Echo device, or

-- Ask for an Alexa notification to be sent to their Echo device, allowing them to launch the skill whenever they are near the device.
+- Ask that an Alexa notification be sent to their Echo device, allowing them to launch the skill whenever they are near the device.

 Quick link availability and requirements

 Quick Links for Alexa support the following devices and are available in the following locales:

 - Devices: Customers can use quick links to launch skills on these devices: Echo (all versions), Echo Tap, Echo Dot (all versions), Echo Show (all versions), Echo Spot, and Fire TV.

 - Locales: Custom skills that are built for